 Strategies for Finding Comfortable Airline Seats Based on Pitch

-- Research seat maps before booking using tools like SeatGuru seat maps and your airline’s seat map at checkout.[3a]
+- Research seat maps before booking.
+Use tools like SeatGuru and your airline’s official map at checkout.[3a]

-If you want more on seat basics, see our related guide: Understanding Pitch: The Key to Comfortable Airline Seats (internal).
+Want to learn more?
+Check out our related guide: Understanding Pitch: The Key to Comfortable Airline Seats.

 Products Worth Considering